rgrannell1/kea/README.md

 * be quick to write, debug, and run
 * make writing large programs easy

+In practice, Kea is a collection of higher-order functions and standard collection algorithms that abstracts over the difference between atomic vectors, lists and pairlists.
+In many ways Kea resembles the STL for C++, or Underscore for JavaScript.

 ### Installation

 The best way to get Kea is through github.
 You must install from the releases branch.
 Kea is currently in rapid development, so breaking changes are frequently made.